Trial Search Results

 National Institute of Allergy and Infectious Diseases (NIAID)

-allogeneic hematopoietic cell transplant (HCT) are eligible for enrollment into Stratum A
+cell transplant (HCT) are eligible for enrollment into Stratum A (Typical SCID) of the

-- No or very low (<10% of lower limit of normal) T cell function (as measured by
+- No or very low T cell function (<10% of lower limit of normal) as measured by response

 - T cells of maternal origin present.